0x4447-office/0x4447_webpage_documentation/docs/rsyslog/1.3.1/README.md

 ### Test the setup

-Before you go in to production, make sure to test the product; not because we don't believe it, but to make sure that you get used to how it works.
+Before you go in to production, make sure to test the product.
+This ensures that you get used to how it works.

 ### Security Concerns

-Bellow we give you a list of potentail ideas to consider regarding security, but this list is not exhaustive – it is just a good starting point.
+Bellow we give you a list of potential ideas to consider regarding security, but this list is not exhaustive – it is just a good starting point.

 - Never expose this server to the public.
-Use it only inside a private network to limit who can send it logs.
+Use it only inside a private network to limit who can send it logs
-- Allow logging only from specific subnets.
+- Allow logging only from specific subnets
-- Block public SSH access.
+- Block public SSH access
-- Allow SSH connection only from limited subnets.
+- Allow SSH connection only from limited subnets
-- Ideally allow SSH connection only from another central instance.
+- Ideally allow SSH connection only from another central instance
-- Don't give root access to anyone but yourself.
+- Don't give root access to anyone but yourself

 ## F.A.Q